 Top- or front-loading: Whether you buy a top- or front-loading washer is a decision based on your preference.
 Do you want to bend down (front-loading) or bend over (top-loading) to handle laundry?
 If space is a factor and you want to stack your washer and dryer, you’ll naturally need a front-loader.
 Take note that it’s easier to stuff a large comforter into a front-loading machine.

-Capacity: Do you have a large family?
+Capacity: Do you have a large household?
 Do you (or does someone in your family) work at a job in which your clothes get particularly messy, such as construction?
 Do you have an infant or toddler?
 Maybe you’re hoping to wash all your super-thick bath towels at once?
 If you’re in any of these or similar situations, you might consider one of the more generous washers (4.5 to 6.0 cubic feet) to handle the dirty work.

 Size: Take note that some high-capacity washers are also wider and deeper than smaller-capacity models.
 You’ll want to make sure you can fit a large-capacity washer in your space.
 You’ll find large-capacity washers that measure between 27 and 29 inches wide.
 You’ll find larger front-loading washers with drums that are 30 inches deep and top-loading washers with drums deeper than 32 inches, for example.
 (A traditional top-loading washer has a drum that’s about 27 inches.)